wp-plugins/kagga/readme.txt

 == Frequently Asked Questions ==

 = How many poems are there? =
 There are actually 945 peoms in Mankutimmana Kagga.
-But this plugin has just over 100 poems.
+But this plugin has just over 200 poems.
 I'll add more poems in the future updates.

 = How to style the widget? =
-The poem output wrapped in `<p>` tag with `kagga` ID.
-Use `#kagga` in your Custom CSS to style it.
+The poem output wrapped in `<p>` tag with `kagga` ID and class.
+Use `#kagga` or `.kagga` in your Custom CSS to style it.

 = Can I add more poems to this plugin? =
 Yeah, sure!
 You can add more poems to this plugin.
-Just open `kagga.php` and look how I've coded.
-Once you feel you are comfortable, add more poems and send me back the file.
-I'll upload them to wordpress plugin repository.
+Just open `kagga.txt` and add new kaggas at the bottom of the file.
+If you send me the updated file, I'll upload it to wordpress plugin repository.

 = How can I contact you? =
 Use my <a href="http://www.prasannasp.net/contact/">contact form</a> to shoot me an email.

 == Changelog ==

+= 1.1 =

+* Added 100 more kaggas
+* Moved kaggas to a separate file (kagga.txt)

 = 1.0 =